Oxytetracycline and Epiduo

 To treat acne the recommended dose of oxytetracycline is two tablets of 250mg, twice a day.
 It can take up to 8 weeks to see the full benefits of the medication so we recommend that you continue for at least this time.
 Usually treatment will be reviewed at 3 months to see if it should be stopped or continued.

 If you overdose, seek medical assistance immediately.

 If you forget to take a tablet, take it as soon as you remember.
 If this is near the time or your next due dosage, do not double dose, but skip the missed dose and continue as normal.
-You must not take the medicine with food or milk as it may make treatment less effective.
+You should try not to take oxytetracycline with food or milk, as they can make the treatment less effective.

 The active substance is oxytetracycline dehydrate (250mg or 500mg depending on the dosage of the tablet).
 The other ingredients in the tablet are magnesium stearate, maize starch, hydroxypropyl cellulose (E463), colloidal silica, sodium lauryl sulphate, propylene glycol, sunset yellow (E110), quinoline yellow (E104), titanium dioxide (E171), methylhydroxypropyl cellulose (E464) and purified talc (E553).